circonus-labs/libcircmetrics/README.md

 stats_ns_add_tag(apins, "subsystem", "api");
 ```

-This has created a heirarchy of `mycoolapp.api`.
+This has created a hierarchy of `mycoolapp.api`.
 The `stats_ns_add_tag` call
 will attach a tag `app:mycoolapp` to that branch (and thus all children) of the
 metrics tree.
 Likewise, any metrics registered under the `api` namespace will
 have both the `app:mycoolapp` tag as well as the `subsystem:api` tag.

-Now we will put three metrics under this: 1) a version for our application
+Now we will put three metrics under this:
-under the `mycoolapp` namespace, 2) a count of API calls under the `api`
+ 1. A version for our application under the `mycoolapp` namespace.
+ 1. A count of API calls under the `api` namespace.
-namespace, and 3) a histogram of latencies.
+ 1. A histogram of latencies.

 Additionally we will inform the library what the tagged variant of each of
 these metrics is.